remiges-tech/await/README.md

 ## Error Types

 - `ErrNoTasks`: Returned when no tasks are provided
-- `ErrMaxRetriesExceeded`: Returned when retry limit is reached
+- `ErrMaxAttemptsInvalid`: Returned when MaxAttempts is <= 0
 - `AggregateError`: Contains multiple errors from failed tasks
 - `RetryError`: Contains retry attempt information

 ## Examples

-See the [example/main.go](example/main.go) file for usage examples.
+See the [examples/basic/main.go](examples/basic/main.go) file for usage examples.

 ## Running Tests